 Day 3 – 25 km

-A little bit more rested, my walk started at the Podzamcze Castle, 10km away from the hotel, so I caught a cab to get me there.
+More rested, my walk started at the Podzamcze Castle, 10km away from the hotel, so I caught a cab to get me there.
 The Podzamcze Castle was stunning and again very tall.
 I aimed quite high today to achieve my goal and was planning to make it to the Rabsztyn Castle near Olkusz.
 But I never made it.

 Well, there was once again no accommodation to be found around that area so after 20km walking (and still 10km away from Olkurz) it was time for plan B. There was a train station in the next small village (Jaroszowiec Olkuski) which would take me closer to the hotel I booked.
 And the only hotel I could find was even further away in Dąbrowa Górnicza.
-It must be the wedding season in Poland.
+It must be wedding season in Poland.

 Almost at the end of the Szlak Orlich Gniazd Trail

-So I made it to the train station however no trains for three hours.
-The little town looked so deserted it was hard to imagine that there are trains going at all.
+So, I made it to the train station however no trains for three hours.
+The little town looked so deserted, it was hard to imagine that there are trains going at all.
 Time to stop a car again.
 It didn’t take long and a lovely lady drove me closer to my hotel, to a little town Sławków.
-I tried to call a taxi but again it was way to complicated and would take too long so I caught the local bus.
+I tried to call a taxi, but again, it was way to complicated and would take too long so I caught the local bus.
 40min later I was at the hotel and exhausted.

 I finished the Szlak Orlich Gniazd trail.
 My feet were sore and swollen, but I felt great.
 The next day my cousin picked me up for more family time.
 And vodka of course!